mangrovedao/mangrove.js/README.md

 # Prerequisites

-For Mac everything should work out of the box, if you are using Windows, then we recommend installing everything from within WSL2 and expect some quirks.
+For Linux or macOS everything should work out of the box, if you are using Windows, then we recommend installing everything from within WSL2 and expect some quirks.

 1. [Node.js](https://nodejs.org/en/) 14.14+, we recommend installation through [nvm](https://github.com/nvm-sh/nvm#installing-and-updating), e.g.: